 The bats can be seen from spring through fall, with the best time to see them being sunset.

 12. Waugh Drive Bridge

 The Waugh Drive bridge consistency gives one of the best bat shows in Texas.
 An estimated 250,000 Mexican Free-tailed Bats live under the Waugh Drive bridge.
 The bats hide in the lush vegetation of Buffalo Bayou Park and then burst forth from the bridge at sunset.
-Flying amongst the greenery and then out amongst the skyscrapers of Houston, they fly into the night sky and onward into the fields to feast on insects.
+Flying amongst the greenery and then out amongst Houston’s skyscrapers, they fly into the night sky and onward into the fields to feast on insects.

 The bats can be view emerging from under the Waugh Drive bridge.
-There are a number of places to view them.
-If you look over the east rail sidewalk of the bridge and look down, this is a magnificent sight to catch the bats up close.
+There are several places to view them.
+If you look over the bridge’s east rail sidewalk and look down, this is a magnificent sight to catch the bats up close.

 There is also a viewing platform at the bayou bank, along Allen Parkway.

-The third spot to see them is in the northeast bank of the bayou, near Memorial Drive.
+The third spot to see them is on the northeast bank of the bayou, near Memorial Drive.

 The platform and sidewalks are open all year round.
 The bats will come out at sundown.
 Stay back from the bridge to give them plenty of room.
 Do not shine any bright light source at them.
 They are super sensitive to light, and this will disturb them.

 The best emergences from the bridge happen on warm nights.

 13. Clarity Tunnel

 If you do not mind a hike to find some bats, then the Clarity Tunnel is for you.
-Located in the Texas panhandle, Clarity Tunnel is in Caprocks Canyon State Park and is a 5-mile hike to view 500,000 Mexican Free-tail Bats emerge into the Texas evening sky.
+Located in the Texas panhandle, the Clarity Tunnel is in Caprocks Canyon State Park and is a 5-mile hike to view 500,000 Mexican Free-tail Bats emerge into the Texas evening sky.